-kPow supports Jetty (File, LDAP, DB, etc), SAML, and OpenID mechanisms for authenticating users.
+Kpow supports Jetty (File, LDAP, DB), SAML, OpenID and OAuth for authentication.

 Jetty provides a number of JAAS (Java Authentication and Authorization) integrations including:

 - PropertyFileLoginModule: user credentials are stored in a property file.

 - LdapLoginModule: user credentials are stored in LDAP.